makspll/bevy_mod_scripting/readme.md

 ### Firing Script Callbacks

-Scripts are triggered by firing `ScriptEvents`.
-This crate uses custom priority event writers and readers, so events are sent along with a priority.
-Together with your event pipeline this priority affects when your events are handled.
-A priority of 0 is the highest.
+Scripts are activated by dispatching `ScriptEvents`.
+This crate employs custom priority event writers and readers, which means events are transmitted with an associated priority.
+This priority, in conjunction with your event pipeline, influences the sequence in which your events are processed.
+A priority of 0 is considered the highest.

-You can use this to create game loops akin to Unity's or other game engine's.
+This mechanism can be utilized to construct game loops similar to those found in Unity or other game engines.

-There are no guarantees that force the script callbacks to be executed fully for all scripts, i.e. before processing the next callback event, so this order guarantee only holds on a per script basis.

-Examples of systems which generate callbacks can be seen below:
+An example event dispatching system can be seen below:

-#### Mlua

-Use valid lua function names for hook names and any number of arguments which are to be passed on to the function.

-Any types implementing the `mlua::ToLua` trait can be used.

 ```rust
 use bevy::prelude::*;